Creativity is a fundamental aspect of being human. It's our birthright. And it's for all of us.

 Total notes 92

 The outside universe we perceive doesn't exist as such.
 Through a series of electrical and chemical reactions, we generate a reality internally.
 We create forests and oceans, warmth and cold.
 We read words, hear voices, and form interpretations.
 Then, in an instant, we produce a response.
+All of this in a world of our own creation.

 Just as trees grow flowers and fruits, humanity creates works of art